Active Learning with Label Comparisons: Active Learning

 \begin{definition}[Binary to multiclass aggregation.]
 Fix $(G,C)$, where $G$ is a neighborhood graph and $C=\{h_{ij}\}_{(i,j)\in G,i<j}$ is a collection of binary classifiers, one for every edge in $G$.
 The graph-based aggregation of $(G,C)$ is a function $f^{(G,C)}:\X\to\R^{k}$ defined as follows:

 \amirg{This doesn't predict a label.
 It output probabilities.
-Do we really want it this way?} Namely, the label of $\xx$ is the class in $[k]$ that won the largest fraction of ``duels'' against its neighbors in the graph $G$. \end{definition}
+Do we really want it this way?}\gy{I think it's okay, we defined earlier that accuracy is measured by the argmax.} Namely, the label of $\xx$ is the class in $[k]$ that won the largest fraction of ``duels'' against its neighbors in the graph $G$. \end{definition}

 An important component in analyzing $\ALalgo$ is the following lemma.
 It establishes that when invoked w.r.t the true neighborhood graph $\GS$, if the binary classifiers are sufficiently accurate, then so is the resulting multiclass classifier.
 See Supplementary \ref{sec:aggregation_proof} for proof. \begin{lemma} Fix a distribution $\D$ on $\X$ and a classifier $\WWS$.
 Fix $(G,C)$.
-If $G = G(\WWS)$ and every $h_{ij}\in C$ has error at most $\eps/\deg(G)$, then $f^{(G,C)}$ has error at most $\eps$. \end{lemma}
+If $G = G(\WWS)$ and every $h_{ij}\in C$ has error at most $\eps/\deg(G)$, then $f^{(G,C)}$ has error at most $\eps$. \amirg{have we defined $e(G)$?} \gy{yes, it was defined after Def 5.3.} \end{lemma}

 From this, we obtain the following upper bound on the query complexity of learning $\H_{\linear}^{k,d}$ using label comparisons.